 How much water do we actually need?

 The colour of our urine.
 It should be a pale straw colour.
 Anything dark and you know you need hydrating.
 It’s also important to be mindful of the fact that we need to drink more when exercising, or in hot and humid conditions to compensate for additional fluid loss.
 We should try not to fixate on the “2 litres a day” figure, as this does not take into consideration our individuality or activity levels.
-Instead, we should be using our own body as a guide.
+Instead, we should be using our own bodies as a guide.

 Why is hydration so important?

 Some of the most apparent and well-recognized signals of dehydration include thirst, dry mouth, mild headaches, and dark-coloured urine.
 However, the impact on the body from not drinking enough water goes far beyond these telltale signs.
 Here are a few things that can be affected:

 Energy & Mood

 Our brains are composed of 85% water, and studies have shown that even mild dehydration can have a significant impact on mood, energy levels, and mental performance.
 Researchers at the University of Connecticut in the U.S found that mild dehydration in study participants led to alterations in mood, headaches, fatigue, and difficulty concentrating.
 These findings, published in The Journal of Nutrition were found to be more pronounced in women than in men (take note, ladies!); and occurred both at rest and during exercise.

 Reduced Endurance & Muscle Fatigue

 Dehydration can have a significant impact on athletic performance.
 Under relatively mild levels of dehydration, individuals participating in rigorous physical activity were shown to display reduced endurance, increased fatigue, and reduced motivation.
 This highlights the importance of being well hydrated before exercise, and not just to replenish lost fluids post exertion.
 Muscle soreness, cramping, and longer recovery times can also occur as a result of not drinking enough water before and throughout exercising.